We Should Talk logo

 Led by artist and curator Philippa Pham Hughes and artists Xena Ni and Adele 이슬 Kenworthy, “We Should Talk” creates space for exploring the complexity of Asian American identity.

-upcoming programs
+past programs

-FRIDAY MAY 3, 2024 6–8PM ET
+Fri MAY 10, 2024 5–8PM ET

 Location: Heurich House Museum, 1307 New Hampshire Ave NW, Washington, DC

-MAY – JUNE 2024
+MAY 3 – MAY 31, 2024

 Good Fortunes by Xena Xueting Ni